Encyclopædia Britannica: Print version

 The 15th edition of the Britannica; the initial volume with the green spine is the Propædia; the red-spined and black-spined volumes are the Micropædia and the Macropædia, respectively.
 The last three volumes are the 2002 Book of the Year (black spine) and the two-volume index (cyan spine).

+The logo of the Britannica has long been a thistle, the floral emblem of Scotland (see also plant badge).

-From 1985, the Britannica consisted of four parts: the Micropædia, the Macropædia, the Propædia, and a two-volume index.
+From 1985, it consisted of four parts: the Micropædia, the Macropædia, the Propædia, and a two-volume index.
 The Britannicas articles are contained in the Micro- and Macropædia, which encompass 12 and 17 volumes, respectively, each volume having roughly one thousand pages.
 The 2007 Macropædia has 699 in-depth articles, ranging in length from two pages to 310 pages, with references and named contributors.
 In contrast, the 2007 Micropædia has roughly 65,000 articles, the vast majority (about 97%) of which contain fewer than 750 words, no references, and no named contributors.
 The Micropædia articles are intended for quick fact-checking and to help in finding more thorough information in the Macropædia.
 The Macropædia articles are meant as authoritative, well-written commentaries on their subjects, as well as storehouses of information not covered elsewhere.
 The longest article (310 pages) is on the subject of the United States, and it resulted from merging separate articles on the individual US states.
 A 2013 "Global Edition" of Britannica contained approximately 40,000 articles.

 Information can be found in the Britannica by following the cross-references in the Micropædia and Macropædia; these are sparse, however, averaging one cross-reference per page.
 Readers are instead recommended to consult the alphabetical index or the Propædia, which organizes the Britannicas contents by topic.

 The core of the Propædia is its "Outline of Knowledge", which aims to provide a logical framework for all human knowledge.
 Accordingly, the Outline is consulted by the Britannicas editors to decide which articles should be included in the Micro- and Macropædia.
 The Outline can also be used as a study guide, as it puts subjects in their proper perspective and suggests a series of Britannica articles for the student wishing to learn a topic in depth.
 However, libraries have found that it is scarcely used for this purpose, and reviewers have recommended that it be dropped from the encyclopaedia.
 The Propædia contains colour transparencies of human anatomy and several appendices listing the staff members, advisors, and contributors to all three parts of the Britannica.